NiklasTiede/CheatSheet-Linux/README.md

 When working on a more sophisticated project, you separate your work (adding features/bug-fixes) from the production-ready main branch by switching to a branch which is named according to it's pupose (like fix-readme-typo).
 You commit changes and push it to the remote repo.
 If you're the owner of the repo, you can decide to merge it into your production-ready main branch on your own.
 If the owner of the project is someone else, you push it and make a pull request.
 Usually merging bug-fix/feature-branches into the main branch is associated with semantic versioning.

-When working solo on a project I create branches, push them to the remote repo to save them and merge them later locally into the main branch.
-Then I delete the local and remote side branch.
+When working solo on a project I create branches, push them to the remote repo and merge them later remotely into the main branch.
+Then I delete the local side branch.
 This gives you a nice history at hand about how you work.

 ```bash
 git checkout -b <new-branch>           # create new branch